 Spousal Maintenance Qualification Requirements in Texas

 Historically, Texas has been resistant to the concept of alimony.
 It wasn’t until 1997 that a law permitting the courts to award alimony even existed.
-In most cases, alimony is arranged outside of court as a private contract.
+In most cases, alimony is arranged outside of court as a private contract between spouses.
 Should you require this level of legal assistance, we can help.

 We can also help those who seek or must defend against alimony through the courts.
 Individuals who seek alimony must satisfy two important conditions.
 First, they must prove that they need alimony because they lack the financial resources and ability to provide for their minimum reasonable needs.